Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Results

-which is unchanged by the presence of annealed inflexibles.
+The critical point is therefore again given by \Cref{eq:pc=1_4}, which is unchanged by the presence of annealed inflexibles.
 This is in clear contrast to the quenched case reported in Equation (11) of Section III A of Reference \onlinecite{Crokidakis_2014a}, where the critical point shifts with the inflexible fraction.

 Substituting $O^*\neq 0$ and the stationary activity $s^*=2/3$ into \Cref{s equation for random inflexible} yields the ordered fixed points for $p<1/4$

 which is independent of the inflexible fraction $z$.
 Hence in the annealed case, inflexibles merely rescale the timescale of the dynamics but do not affect the location of the critical point or the stationary order parameter.